-As a company committed to curing diseases, the ability to deliver our novel therapeutic vectors to patients is critical.
-Therefore, we have built strong scientific AAV process development and manufacturing capabilities to support our clinical development programs.
-In 2022, we established OXB Solutions, an AAV manufacturing and innovation business which incorporated our process development and manufacturing platform and process that supports both gene therapy, gene editing and our GTx-mAb platform, and is scalable from preclinical to GMP.
-Our process development and manufacturing strategy leverages a single platform for gene therapy, gene editing and our GTx-mAb platform that is scalable and facilitates rapid development to the clinic.
-Our development focus includes design and engineering of plasmid constructs, cell culture, transfection, purification, formulation and analytical development.
-We leverage our manufacturing platform across our entire pipeline, from our research programs to our preclinical and clinical programs.
+In 2022, we established OXB (US) LLC, an AAV manufacturing and innovation business which incorporated our process development and manufacturing platform and process that supports both gene therapy, gene editing and our GTx-mAb platform, and is scalable from preclinical to GMP.
+Our process development and manufacturing strategy leveraged a single platform for gene therapy, gene editing and our GTx-mAb platform that is scalable and facilitates rapid development to the clinic.
+We leveraged our manufacturing platform across our entire pipeline, from our research programs to our preclinical and clinical programs.
 Our platform was designed from its inception to be our commercial process, allowing us to rapidly transition from research into the clinic and eventually to commercialization.
-Prior to the transaction with Oxford, our manufacturing platform had been scaled and tested across more than 450 different constructs with more than 550 unique lots of vector successfully executed.
-OXB Solutions announced that its platform has produced high-quality titers of E15 vg/L and achieved over 90% fully intact vector.
+Prior to the transaction with Oxford, our manufacturing platform was scaled and tested across more than 450 different constructs with more than 550 unique lots of vector successfully executed.
+OXB (US) LLC announced that its platform has produced high-quality titers of E15 vg/L and achieved over 90% fully intact vector.
 Our manufacturing platform has been scaled to 2000L in non-GMP and 500L in GMP.

-Our manufacturing strategy utilizes mammalian cells for our AAVHSC vector-based product candidates.
-All of our programs utilize HEK293 transfection in a serum-free suspension bioreactor process.
+Our manufacturing strategy utilized mammalian cells for our AAVHSC vector-based product candidates.
+All of our former programs utilized HEK293 transfection in a serum-free suspension bioreactor process.
 HEK293 is a well-characterized and commonly used system for many clinical-stage AAV vector products.
 Additionally, HEK293 cells are familiar to regulatory authorities, and commercial raw materials and reagents are readily available.
-Our purification leverages chromatography-based operations to provide high quality vector and ensure robust commercial-scale operations.
+Our purification leveraged chromatography-based operations to provide high quality vector and ensure robust commercial-scale operations.
 In addition to our process development, we also internally developed 45 analytical methods to test, monitor, and characterize our products.
-Expertise and learnings will be leveraged across all of our programs.

-On March 10, 2022, we closed a transaction with Oxford Biomedica Solutions LLC (f/k/a Roadrunner Solutions LLC), or OXB Solutions, Oxford Biomedica (US), Inc., or OXB, and Oxford Biomedica plc, or OXB Parent, and collectively with OXB, Oxford, pursuant to the Equity Securities Purchase Agreement, or the Purchase Agreement, dated as of January 28, 2022, by and among Homology, OXB Solutions and Oxford, whereby, among other things, we and Oxford agreed to collaborate to operate OXB Solutions, which provides AAV vector process development and manufacturing services to biotechnology companies, which we refer to as the Oxford Biomedica Solutions Transaction, or the OXB Solutions Transaction.
-OXB Solutions incorporates our proven 'plug and play' process development and manufacturing platform, as well as our experienced team and high-quality GMP vector production capabilities that we built and operated since 2019.
-We continue to leverage these process development and manufacturing capabilities through this business while reducing our costs and maintaining dedicated manufacturing capacity to support our product candidates.
-We believe the quality, reliability and scalability of our gene therapy and gene editing manufacturing approach is a core competitive advantage crucial to our long-term success.
+On March 10, 2022, we closed a transaction with OXB (US) LLC, OXB and OXB Parent pursuant to the Purchase Agreement, dated as of January 28, 2022, by and among Homology, OXB (US) LLC and Oxford, whereby, among other things, we and Oxford agreed to collaborate to operate OXB (US) LLC, which provides AAV vector process development and manufacturing services to biotechnology companies, which we refer to as the Oxford Biomedica (US) LLC Transaction, or the OXB (US) LLC Transaction.
+OXB (US) LLC incorporates our proven 'plug and play' process development and manufacturing platform, as well as our experienced team and high-quality GMP vector production capabilities that we built and operated since 2019.

-Pursuant to the terms of the Purchase Agreement and a contribution agreement, or the Contribution Agreement, entered into between us and OXB Solutions prior to the closing of the OXB Solutions Transaction, or the Closing, we agreed to assign and transfer to OXB Solutions all of our assets that are primarily used in the manufacturing of AAV vectors for use in gene therapy or gene editing products, but excluding certain assets related to manufacturing or testing of our proprietary AAV vectors, or collectively, the Transferred Assets, in exchange for 175,000 common equity units in OXB Solutions, or Units, and OXB Solutions assumed from us, and agreed to pay, perform and discharge when due, all of our duties, obligations, liabilities, interests and commitments of any kind under, arising out of or relating to the Transferred Assets.
+Pursuant to the terms of the Purchase Agreement and a contribution agreement, or the Contribution Agreement, entered into between us and OXB (US) LLC prior to the closing of the OXB (US) LLC Transaction, or the Closing, we agreed to assign and transfer to OXB (US) LLC all of our assets that are primarily used in the manufacturing of AAV vectors for use in gene therapy or gene editing products, but excluding certain assets related to manufacturing or testing of our proprietary AAV vectors, or collectively, the Transferred Assets, in exchange for 175,000 common equity units in OXB (US) LLC, or Units, and OXB (US) LLC assumed from us, and agreed to pay, perform and discharge when due, all of our duties, obligations, liabilities, interests and commitments of any kind under, arising out of or relating to the Transferred Assets.